 Use your phone to track your periods in the app and prevent pregnancy without a thermometer, a pill, or hormonal side effects.

 What does "FDA-cleared" mean?

 Clue Birth Control is a mode of the Clue app that has been FDA-cleared as a software application for contraception.

 With typical use, Clue Birth Control is 92% effective; with perfect use, it is 97% effective.

-How the Clue Birth Control algorithm works
+How does the Clue Birth Control algorithm work?

 Clue Birth Control’s algorithm uses your period start dates to predict high and low risk days of pregnancy.

-High and low risk days
+What are high and low risk days?

 The United States Food and Drug Administration (FDA) has classified Clue Birth Control as a software application that can be used as a contraception to prevent pregnancy.
 We have been cleared to offer Clue Birth Control to users in the United States of America after submitting extensive information about the feature’s efficacy, the research behind it, and the processes our team has in place to make sure the app is built to the safety standards of a medical device.